b-charles/pigs/ioc/README.md

 ```go
 func InjectedFunc(first mypkg.SomeInterface, second *RandomComponent) { ... }
 ```
-If the container calls the function, the first argument will be injected with a component named `SomeInterface` and the second argument with a component named `RandomComponent`.
-Note that package prefix and pointer star `*` are ignored.
+If the container calls the function, the first argument will be injected with a component named `SomeInterface` and the second argument with a component named `RandomComponent`: on the contrary of structure injection, note that it's the type which is used to get the name of the component, and that package prefixes and pointer stars `*` are ignored.
 Of course, the function can be defined without any argument.

 This first form is pretty clear but not very flexible.
 The other is little more messy, but more useful: the function is defined with only one argument, a structure or a pointer to a structure, which will be injected as defined in the section [Injection of structures](#injection-of-structures), with the flavor "all injected".
 The type of this sole argument can be properly defined or defined directly in the function:
 ```go